scratch-ed/blink/readme.md

-# Blink: a Debugger for Scratch
+# Blink: a debugger for Scratch

 This is a monorepo for the Blink debugger for Scratch.